TriticeaeToolbox/breedbase-skeleton/README.md

 git clone https://github.com/TriticeaeToolbox/breedbase.git /path/to/breedbase
 ```

+### Remove Unwanted Instances

+By default, the `docker-compose.yml` file contains services that will create a separate T3/Breedbase instance
+for each of the three supported crops.
+If you're not interested in running an instance for all of the crops, you
+can remove (or comment out) the services you will not be using.
+This will speed up the setup process if all three
+instances don't need to be created.

 ### Initial Setup

 Once you have the project repository cloned, you can use the `breedbase` helper script to run the intial setup script.
 This